YSanchezAraujo/YSanchezAraujo.github.io/recursion.md

 in practice, even for toy examples a serious implementation of a particle filter may be more involved and would take into account things like effective sample size, making sure that the machine precision is added to the likelihood calculations, or a smarter resampling scheme such as systematic resampling.
-Doing all of these things would for some changes to the implementation, for example a re-definition of the expectation calculation (this is the `particle_mean[time]` line), because the weights computed would then be conditional on whether resampling was performed or not.
+Doing all of these things would call for some changes to the implementation, for example a re-definition of the expectation calculation (this is the `particle_mean[time]` line), because the weights computed would then be conditional on whether resampling was performed or not.